coyotespike/convolutions-from-scratch/README.md

 Each folder houses a different model and a readme with any relevant notes I felt like adding.

+## torchinfo and torchsummary

+I recommend torchinfo over torchsummary.
+Usage is exactly the same, but torchinfo catches shape errors much better, and groups output by class, which is much easier to read.

 ## Creation

 Like all my libraries, this repo was created and is managed with [Terraform](https://github.com/coyotespike/terraform-scripts), and was based on a template.